 Surely my baby was as good as a dog.

-I’d read that nursing home residents benefitted enormously from contact with therapy dogs.
+I’d read that nursing home residents benefited enormously from contact with therapy dogs.
 During and after dog visits these elders were more alert and in better moods.
 So I figured, why not bring my baby to a nursing home?

 I contacted a nursing home around the corner.
 The administrator was enthusiastic.
-Then I talked my Le Leche League friends into forming a nursing home-based playgroup for our infants and toddlers.
+Then I talked friends into forming a nursing home-based playgroup for our infants and toddlers.
 They were somewhat wary, but agreed to give it a try.
 Finally I got a local store to donate a carpet remnant for our little ones to crawl and play on.
 Between visits, the nursing home could roll it up for storage.
 We were ready.